icedoom888/ArtWalks/README.md

 ## Future steps

 There are different lines to follow and finish the project:
-- Currently, generated images are fixed to 256x256.
-This should be rather easy to change to scale up the images, and then apply superresolution.
 - We can experiemnt doing inter-frame interpolation with FILM before or after superresolution.
 - Fine-tuning stable diffusion model on the style of the artist: https://huggingface.co/docs/diffusers/training/dreambooth
 - Explore other methods like prompt-to-prompt: https://github.com/google/prompt-to-prompt/